zoom/sample-registration-app/README.md

 ZM_SECRET={{ YOUR API SECRET HERE }}
 ```

-### Start the Server
+## Start the Server

 As the default database for this project lives in-memory each time you restart the server the database will be cleared.
 See our section on
 [Configuring MongoDB](#configuring-mongodb).

 #### Development
-To start the server in development mode run the `dev` script.
-This will send detailed logs to the console and error
+To start the server in development mode run the NPM `dev` script.
+This will do the following:

-pages.
+1. Send detailed logs to the server console and error pages
+2. Restart the server on changes to server files - this will clear the in-memory DB
+   1. To change this use a standard mongod instance
+   2. or use `node` instead of `nodemon` for the `dev` script in [package.json](package.json)
+   3. or start the server using the `start` NPM script (see next section)

 ```shell
 npm run dev